adambard/learnxinyminutes-docs/ansible.html.markdown

 ```
 * [Additional Reading.](http://docs.ansible.com/ansible/latest/intro_inventory.html)

-#### Task
+### Task
   Execution of a single Ansible **module** is called a **task**

    The simplest module is called `ping` as you could see above

-   Another example of the module that allow you to execute command remotly on multiple resources is called shell.
-It is the same as you would execute command remotely over ssh.
+   Another example of the module that allow you to execute command remotly on multiple resources is called `shell`.
+See above how you were using them already.

-##### Playbook
+### Playbook
 Execution plan written in a form of script file(s) is called `playbook`.
 Playbook consist of multiple elements
 * a list (or group) of hosts that 'the play' is executed against